da380/SLReciprocityGJI/README.md

 Supporting material for [[1]](#1) which has been submitted to Geophysical Journal International.
 These codes are sufficient to reproduce all calculations and figures within the  paper.
-This can be done either with the Jupyter notebook, MakeFigures.ipynb, or using the Python script, MakeFigures.py which saves the figures to a chosen directory.
+This can be done either with the Jupyter notebook, MakeFigures.ipynb, or using the Python script, MakeFigures.py, which saves the figures to a chosen directory.

-Codes for solving the (generalised) fingerprint problem at contained in SLmod.py.
+Functions needed to solving the (generalised) fingerprint problem at contained in SLmod.py.
 There is also RFmod.py which contains functions for generating Gaussian random fields on a sphere, this being, optionally, used within the main scripts to test the methods against random changes of ice thickness.